 How to build a pond

 It is thought that some amphibians, such as frogs, are now more common in garden ponds than in the countryside.
-You can build a pond any time during the year, but if you start in late winter it will establish quicker.
+You can build a pond at any time during the year, but if you start in autumn or late winter, it will get established much quicker.

 You will need:

 Pond liner - preferably made of butyl rubber, which is durable, flexible, moderately cheap and easy to work with

 A variety of pond plants

 A good spade or mini-digger depending on how big your pond will be.